 What are the Signs and Symptoms of Amphetamine Addiction?

 Amphetamines are very addictive and dangerous drugs; therefore the process of dependence leading to addiction can be rapid.
-The significant impact to cognitive functioning which effects a person’s physical appearance and behavior means there are many ways of identifying someone who has taken the drug, such as:
+The significant impact to cognitive functioning which affects a person’s physical appearance and behavior means there are many ways of identifying someone who has taken the drug, such as:

-- Noticeable change in personality
+- A noticeable change in personality

 - Rapid mood swings

 - Suppressed appetite and weight loss